mirandadahl/Home_Sales/README.md

 Process:

-Import the necessary PySpark SQL functions for this assignment.
+Import the necessary PySpark SQL functions.

-Read the home_sales_revised.csv data in the starter code into a Spark DataFrame.
+Read the home_sales_revised.csv data into a Spark DataFrame.

 Create a temporary table called home_sales.

 Questions answered using SparkSQL:

-  What is the average price for a four-bedroom house sold for each year?
+  Q: What is the average price for a four-bedroom house sold for each year?
 Round off your answer to two decimal places.
+  A:

-  What is the average price of a home for each year it was built that has three bedrooms and three bathrooms?
+  Q: What is the average price of a home for each year it was built that has three bedrooms and three bathrooms?
 Round off your answer to two decimal places.
+  A:

-  What is the average price of a home for each year that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?
+  Q: What is the average price of a home for each year that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?
 Round off your answer to two decimal places.
+  A:

-  What is the "view" rating for homes costing more than or equal to $350,000?
+  Q: What is the "view" rating for homes costing more than or equal to $350,000?
 Determine the run time for this query, and round off your answer to two decimal places.
+  A:

-Cache temporary table home_sales.

-Check if temporary table is cached.
+Cache temporary table home_sales and check if the table is cached.

 Using the cached data, run query that filters out the view ratings with an average price of greater than or equal to $350,000.
 Determine the runtime and compare it to uncached runtime.